joannakl/cs102/projects/project4_du.markdown

 <br/>
 The `File` class implements `Comparable<File> interface and your `FileOnDisk` inherits that implementation.
 Rather than overriding it, you should implement an alternative way of comparing `FileOnDisk` objects that uses `Comparator<T>` interface.
+See below for details.